CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costopt-29.png)

-3. You will be directed to Overview page.
+3. You will be directed to the Overview page.
 There select **Cost analysis** present under _Cost Management_.

    ![](./media/costopt-32.png)